 Interlocking tiles, as you might have guessed, have interlocking connections of many different kinds.
 For example, you can choose interlocking patio tiles that have puzzle-mat connections, which fit together much like a jigsaw puzzle.
 There are also S-grip connections, tab 'n loop, and hidden locks, just to name a few.
 These types of edges have a strong connection, making them a great choice for areas where the tiles could slip and slide out of place.
 Interlocking tile are also the preferred choice for temporary flooring, such as trade shows.

-Straight-edged tiles, like the Rubber Patio Paver Tile, are good choices for areas that need a nice clean line between the tiles.
+Straight-edged tiles are good choices for areas that need a nice clean line between the tiles.
 With straight line edging, the seams are hard to notice, making the tiles more attractive to the visual eye.
 Many tiles come with slip-resistant materials and can be glued down if needed, allowing for better grip on the floor.
-When properly installed, straight-edge rubber patio tile is perfect for outdoor areas.
+When properly installed, a straight-edge rubber patio tile surface is perfect for outdoor areas.

 Dog Bone vs Interlocking